-All the papers of the GATE 2022 examination will be of 3 hours duration and they consist of 65 questions for a total of 100 marks.
-Since the examination is an ONLINE computer based test (CBT), at the end of the stipulated time (3-hours), the computer screen will automatically close the examination inhibiting any further action.
+All the papers of the GATE 2023 examination will be of 3 hours duration and they consist of 65 questions for a total of 100 marks.
+Since the examination is a computer-based test (CBT), at the end of the stipulated time (3-hours), the computer screen will automatically close the examination inhibiting any further action.